gatling/gatling/src/sphinx/http/http_request.rst

 Resources
 ---------

-Gatling allow to fetch resources in parallel in order to emulate the behaviour of a real web browser.
+Gatling allow to fetch resources in parallel in order to emulate the behavior of a real web browser.

 At the request level you can use the ``resources(res: AbstractHttpRequestBuilder[_]*)`` method.